jonescompneurolab/oscar-install/README.md

 If you ever need to rebuild your environment, then you can delete the current one by activating the environment, running `conda deactivate`, then `conda env remove -n hnn-core-conda-env`, then starting this step over again.

+# Step 5: Create the `hnn-core-conda-custom-source-env` Miniconda virtual environment

+Note that you ONLY need to do this step if Darcy explicitly told you to.

-# Step 5: Create the `hnn-core-conda-pfc-env` Miniconda virtual environment
+# Step 6: Create the `hnn-core-conda-pfc-env` Miniconda virtual environment

 Note that you ONLY need to do this step if Darcy explicitly told you to.